Prajwal-Koirala-DEV/bar-examination/Tort/Intentional_Tort.md

 To prove an intentional tort, the following elements must be established:

-1. **Intent**: The person either meant to commit the act or knew that it was highly likely to result in harm.
+1. **Intent**: The defendant either meant to commit the act or knew that it was highly likely to result in harm.
-2. **Act**: The person engaged in a specific action that led to harm.
+2. **Act**: The defendant engaged in a specific action that directly resulted in harm or injury.
-3. **Causation**: The person’s act directly caused the harm or injury that occurred.
+3. **Causation**: The defendant's act directly caused the harm or injury that occurred, meaning there must be a direct link between the act and the harm.
-4. **Harm**: Actual harm or injury was caused to another person as a result of the act.
+4. **Harm or Injury**: Actual harm or injury must have occurred to the plaintiff, which can be physical, emotional, or otherwise.

-These four elements must be demonstrated to establish liability for an intentional tort.
+These elements are generally required to establish liability for an intentional tort, although they may vary slightly depending on the specific type of tort (e.g., battery, assault, false imprisonment, etc.).

 ---